splovyt/max-to-ibm-cloud-tutorial/deploying-max-models-to-ibm-cloud/index.md

 ### Step 1.
 Accessing the Kubernetes cluster

 With an IBM Cloud account available, a Kubernetes cluster created, and the Cloud CLI installed (see [Prerequisites](#prerequisites)), the actual deployment step itself is the easiest part.
-Begin by establishing the connection between the local machine and the Kubernetes cluster.
+Begin by establishing the connection between your local machine and the Kubernetes cluster.

-Use the CLI to log in to IBM Cloud on the local machine and specify what cluster you are targeting in the cloud.
+Use the CLI to log in to IBM Cloud on your local machine and specify what cluster you are targeting in the cloud.
 All of these instructions are also available under the **Access tab** on the online page of your Kubernetes cluster.
 Go to this **Access tab** to ensure that you are working with the most up-to-date instructions.

 ![IBM cloud access](images/ibm-cloud-access.png)